 The College of Arts and Sciences, Humanities Institute, and Gender Institute offer dissertation writing fellowships.
 These are competitive and are awarded each spring.
 The DGS will announce application deadlines, so keep an eye out for emails.
-If you don't have fellowship support, you may be able to serve an additional year as a TA (if a TA line is available) or teach your own class in the department or at other colleges.
-While this can help you make ends meet, it will direct time and energy away from dissertation writing.
+The DGS will also notify you about the possibility of teaching your own class for the History Department in the form of a Plesur Instructorship.
+It is also possible to teach courses at other colleges, but while this can help you make ends meet, it will direct time and energy away from dissertation writing.
 It is important to finish your dissertation in a timely fashion.
 The Graduate School requires doctoral students to finish their degrees within seven years, or fourteen semesters, after initial matriculation.
 Extensions are permitted if there is a good reason; application forms for such extensions are available from the departmental staff.
 Your adviser and the DGS must sign a request for an extension.